vikrantvig0/vikrantvig0.github.io/index.md

   <div id="bio-content" class="bio-content" style="display: none;">
     <p>
-      I am the William R. Timken Chaired Professor of Finance at the Stanford Graduate School of Business, Stanford University.
+      I am the William R. Timken Chaired Professor of Finance at the Graduate School of Business, Stanford University.
 Previously, I held the Henry D. Bullock Chaired Professorship of Finance at the Kellogg School of Management and served as a Term Chair Professor of Finance at the London Business School.
     </p>